cyrilondon/rover-project/README.md

 }

   ```
-Let's consider for example the validator class <code>[RoverValidator](src/main/java/com/game/domain/model/entity/RoverValidator.java)</code> dedicated to check that the entity is in a valid state after its creation or any action.
+Let's consider for example the validator class [RoverValidator](src/main/java/com/game/domain/model/entity/rover/RoverValidator.java) dedicated to check that the `Entity` is in a valid state after its creation or any action.

-We have a few things to check: the Rover's position X and Y should be both positive, the position X and Y should be on the Plateau to which the Rover belongs and finally no other Rover should be already on this position.
+We have a few things to check: the `Rover`'s position X and Y should be both positive, the position X and Y should be on the `Plateau` to which the `Rover` belongs and finally no other `Rover` should be already on this position.

    ```java
    public class RoverValidator extends EntityValidator<Rover> {